Strange quark as a probe for new physics in the Higgs sector: Jet flavour tagger without PID and with partial PID

 Eq.~\ref{eqn:tagger} is plotted in Fig.~\ref{fig:output_no_PID} for the taggers with and without PID, showing the output scores for each class and each output node.
 We see that the output shapes for the taggers with and without PID are identical for each class of the $b$-, $c$- and $g$-jet output nodes.
 The output shapes between the taggers for the $s$- and light-jet output nodes are very \emph{different} for all classes, however.
 From Fig.~\ref{fig:output_no_PID_s}, we see that the $s$-jet score for strange jets falls off sharply at $\sim$0.5 rather than occupying the full output range of 0 to 1.
 A similar remark can be made about the light-jet score for light jets from Fig.~\ref{fig:output_no_PID_ud}.
 This indicates that there is much greater confusion when classifying the jet as a strange or light jet -- much more so than when the classifying the jet as a bottom, charm, or gluon jet.

 Our conclusions are further supported by the confusion matrix for the tagger without PID, shown in Fig.~\ref{fig:confusion_matrix_no_PID}.
-From the confusion matrix, we see that ground truth strange jets are more often classified as light jets (36.4\%) than strange jets (28.3\%).
-This is disparate from the confusion matrix for the tagger with PID, Fig.~\ref{fig:confusion_matrix}, where ground truth strange jets are most often classified as strange jets (57.2\%).
-For ground truth light jets, the classification using the tagger without PID is degraded as compared to the classification using the tagger with PID (37.6\%, previously 46.1\%).
-This seemingly comes from the higher rate of classification of ground truth light jets as gluon jets when using the tagger without PID (28.4\%, previously 20.8\%).
-N.B. the reason for the higher rate of classification of ground truth strange jets as light jets than strange jets is likely due to the light-jet scores being marginally higher than the $s$-jet scores (but otherwise very similar) for strange jets.
+From the confusion matrix, we see that ground truth light jets are more often classified as strange jets (52.4\%) than light jets (12.9\%).
+This is disparate from the confusion matrix for the tagger with PID, Fig.~\ref{fig:confusion_matrix}, where ground truth light jets are most often classified as light jets (47.1\%).
+For ground truth strange jets, the classification using the tagger without PID is degraded as compared to the classification using the tagger with PID (54.8\%, previously 58.1\%).
+This seemingly comes from the higher rate of classification of ground truth strange jets as gluon jets when using the tagger without PID (25.0\%, previously 19.4\%).
+N.B. the reason for the higher rate of classification of ground truth light jets as strange jets than light jets is likely due to the $s$-jet scores being marginally higher than the light-jet scores (but otherwise very similar) for light jets.
 When deciding which flavour the tagger classifies a jet as (for the purposes of building a confusion matrix), the highest score is taken.
-This means that if a ground truth strange jet has a light-jet score of 0.501 and an $s$-jet score of 0.499, the jet is classified as a ``light'' jet.
+This means that if a ground truth light jet has an $s$-jet score of 0.501 and a light-jet score of 0.499, the jet is classified as a ``strange'' jet.

 Shown in Fig.~\ref{fig:roc_no_PID} are the ROC curves for the taggers with PID, without PID, and with partial PID.
 As expected, there is a significant improvement in the separation of strange and light jets going from the tagger without PID to the tagger with PID: e.g., for 80\% background (i.e, bottom, charm, light, and gluon) rejection, the strange tagging efficiency improves from 60\% with no PID to 80\% with full PID.
 The improvement is marginal for bottom, charm, and gluon jets.
 It is also worth noting that the multiclassifier taggers have equal or better performance than LCFIPlus for all jet flavours, as expected.